After you are admitted

 Apply for housing

-Transfer students who graduated from high school in 2017 are required to live on campus, contingent on space availability.
-Housing for all other transfer students is not guaranteed and is dependent upon space availability.
-Housing information is emailed to BuckeyeMail accounts on a rolling basis depending on date of admission and space available in university residences.
+Transfer students who graduated from high school in 2022 or later are required to live on campus, contingent upon space availability.
+Otherwise, transfer students are not required to live on campus, and campus housing is offered based on space availability.
+Housing information is emailed to BuckeyeMail accounts on a rolling basis depending on date of admission and space availability.

 Students admitted for spring or summer terms: Housing information is emailed after you have been admitted but no sooner than two months before the start of the desired term.

-Off-Campus and Commuter Student Services provides resources for students wishing to live off campus.
+Off-Campus and Commuter Student Engagement provides resources for students wishing to live off campus.

 Regional campuses housing

 Safe and comfortable housing options are available on or near all campuses.

-For students attending Mansfield, Newark or ATI, housing information is emailed following the same schedule as Columbus (above).
+For students attending Mansfield, Newark or ATI (CFAES Wooster), housing information is emailed following the same schedule as Columbus (above).
 Note that first-year students at ATI who live more than 25 miles from campus are required to live on campus.
 Learn more at go.osu.edu/regional-housing.

 Receive your financial aid notification

-If you are admitted for autumn semester, financial aid packages are emailed to BuckeyeMail accounts by late March.
+If you are admitted for autumn semester, financial aid packages are emailed to BuckeyeMail accounts beginning in late March.
 For others, notifications are rolling.
 Learn more about accepting aid.
 Haven't filed the FAFSA yet?
-Do so by February 1 or as soon as possible.
+Do so by February 15 or as soon as possible.